Kew (NSW)

 Kew has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No changes can influence a region's performance more than alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are expected to impact this area.
-Notable projects include Lake Cathie Public School upgrade, Pacific Highway Upgrade: Hexham To Brisbane, Low and Mid-Rise Housing Policy, Corridor Preservation For East Coast High Speed Rail, with the following list detailing those most likely relevant.
+No infrastructure projects have been identified by AreaSearch that are likely to impact the area.
+Key projects include Lake Cathie Public School upgrade, Pacific Highway Upgrade: Hexham To Brisbane, Low and Mid-Rise Housing Policy, Corridor Preservation For East Coast High Speed Rail.

 Professional plan users can use the search below to filter and access additional projects.